 To make declarations of versioned or foreign element visible in TTCN-3 modules, their names shall be imported just like definitions in other TTCN-3 modules of the given edition.
 When imported, only the TTCN-3 view of the versioned or foreign element will be seen from the importing TTCN-3 module.
 There are two main differences between importing TTCN-3 elements of the same editions and versioned or foreign elements:

-to import from a TTCN-3 module of another edition of from a non-TTCN-3 module the import statement shall contain an appropriate language identifier string;
+to import from a TTCN-3 module of another edition or from a non-TTCN-3 module, the import statement shall contain an appropriate language identifier string;

 only versioned or foreign elements with a TTCN-3 view of a given edition are importable into a TTCN-3 module of that edition.